RichardMidnight/RaspberryPi-notes/README.md

       https://github.com/Botspot/Windows-10

-## Install and switch to different Debian desktop environments. (watch out! seems to break wifi)
+## Install and switch to different Debian desktop environments. (watch out - unstable! seems to break wifi and other things)

 Install other desktop environments: